 The City of Belle Isle, Florida (the "City") was incorporated April 25, 1924 under the Laws of Florida 75-329.
-The City operates under a commission/manager form of government, with an appointed City Manager, seven elected City Commissioners, and a separately elected Mayor.
+The City operates under a council-manager form of government, with an appointed City Manager, seven elected City Commissioners, and a separately elected Mayor.
 The City provides the following services as authorized by its charter: public safety (fire and law enforcement), highways and streets, sanitation, parks and recreation, public improvements, planning and zoning, and general administrative services.
-The City also provides to its residents educational facilities with the two (2) Charter Schools that it owns and operates.
+The City also owns the educational facilities that are leased to the two (2) Charter Schools that are presented as discrete component units.
 The accompanying financial statements have been prepared in conformity with accounting principles generally accepted in the United States (GAAP) as applied to governmental units.
 The more significant of the City's accounting policies are described below.

-Financial Reporting Entity - The City's financial reporting entity comprises the City of Belle Isle as the primary government with two blended component units.
-Blended component units are separate legal entities that meet component unit criteria described by the Government Accounting Standards Board (GASB).
-Cornerstone Charter High School and Cornerstone Charter Academy are considered blended component units since their governing body is substantially the same as the City's elected commission and there is a financial burden relationship between them.
+Financial Reporting Entity - The City's financial reporting entity comprises the City of Belle Isle as the primary government with two separately presented discrete component units.
+Discrete component units are separate legal entities that meet component unit criteria described by the Government Accounting Standards Board (GASB).
+Each discretely presented component unit is reported in a separate column in the government-wide financial statements to emphasize that it is legally separate from the government.

+Cornerstone Charter High School and Cornerstone Charter Academy are considered discrete component units since their governing body is separate from the City's elected council and there is a financial burden relationship between them.
 The Charter Agreement with the School Board of Orange County indicates that the charter is between the School Board and the City of Belle Isle.
-The City of Belle Isle established The City of Belle Isle Charter Schools, Inc., a not-for-profit organization under the laws of Florida, to execute and hold the Charter and operate the Charter Schools on behalf of the City.
-Both Charter Schools were audited by other auditors who issued audit reports for the year ended June 30, 2016.
-These audited financial statements may be obtained from the management company Academia.
+The City of Belle Isle established The City of Belle Isle Charter Schools, Inc., a not-for-profit organization under the laws of Florida with no members, to execute and hold the Charter and operate the Charter Schools on behalf of the City.
+Two of the nine directors of the charter schools' board are appointed by the City Council and the City is not able to impose its will on the board.
+The board does not have a majority of its members in common with the City Council.
+Both Charter Schools were audited by other auditors who issued audit reports for the year ended June 30, 2017.
+These audited financial statements may be obtained from the management company Academica Dade, LLC.

-Government-Wide and Fund Financial Statements - The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the nonfiduciary activities of the City.
-Since the City has no business-type activities, only governmental activities are reported on the government-wide financial statements.
+Government-Wide and Fund Financial Statements - The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the activities of the City.
+Since the City has no business-type activities, only governmental activities and its component units are reported on the government-wide financial statements.